Skip to main content

 For an overview of our payment fees, navigate to our pricing page and expand the Payments section for more detailed information on payment rates for your plan.

-You can check your current plan under your Subscription & Billing page by clicking your profile in the top right corner.
+You can check your current plan under your Subscription & billing page by clicking your profile in the bottom left corner.

 How payment fees are calculated in Ignition